-Check 'Yes' if the operation grew any crops (field crops, fruit/nut crops, vegetables, oilseeds, specialty crops, hay, etc.) or had cattle, hogs, sheep, poultry or other livestock during the reference year, on the total acres operated.
+Check 'Yes' if the original target name grew any crops (field crops, fruit/nut crops, vegetables, oilseeds, specialty crops, hay, etc.) or had cattle, hogs, sheep, poultry, or other livestock during the reference year on the total acres operated.
 If 'Yes', go to Item 7.
-If 'No', continue with Item 3.
+If 'No', continue to Item 3.

-For an operation to qualify as growing a crop, the operator must have made the decisions on planting, caring for and harvesting the crop.
+For the target name to qualify as growing a crop, the target name must have made the decisions on planting, caring for and harvesting the crop.